alessiaamele/budget-project/README.md

 #### Entity Relationship Diagram

-The database for this application was designed using an entity relationship diagram, shown below.
+The database for this application was designed using Entity Relationship Diagrams.
+As is shown in the diagrams, my original plan was to create three entities: Days, Meals and Foods.
+There would have been a Many To Many relationship between Days and Meals, as well as between Meals and Foods.
+Unfortunately, the development of this idea would have required more time and expertise.
+This is why, at this stage, I decided to keep only two entities, Meals and Foods, having a One to Many relationship.

 ![ERDs](https://user-images.githubusercontent.com/52075688/92330675-92e57e00-f068-11ea-9128-597a5071fd18.png)

-As is shown in the diagrams, my original plan was to create three entities Days, Meals and Foods, where Days and Meals would have a Many to Many relationship and Meals and Foods would also have a Many to Many relationship.
-Unfortunately, the development of this idea would've required more time and expertise which is why I decided at this stage to keep only two entities, Meals and Foods, having a One to Many relationship.

 ### Creation